RocqJones/Headlinr/README.md

 ## 🗺️ Project Roadmap

 **Phase 1 – Core Features**
-- Show latest news list.
+- Show the latest news list.
 - Can view more details from headlines.
-- Filter by relevant country (DropDown).
+- Filter by relevant country.
 - Filter by topics.
 (Bottom sheets).
 - Show Sources.
-- Offline screen.
+- Offline feature.

 **Phase 2 – Personalization & Persistence**
 - Subscribe to breaking news and topics via notifications.